ytyeoh/toyota/content/blog/harrier.en.md

 [safety]
    [[safety.link]]
-     title= "Toyota Safety Sense Pre-Crash System (PCS)*" description= "Avoids or mitigates frontal collisions by automatically applying brakes and alerting the driver when at risk of collision.
-<br>*Driver remains solely responsible for safe driving at all times."
+     title= "Toyota Safety Sense Pre-Crash System (PCS)*" description= "Avoids or mitigates frontal collisions by automatically applying brakes and alerting the driver when at risk of collision.<br>*Driver remains solely responsible for safe driving at all times." img= "harrier-16"
-     img= "harrier-16"
    [[safety.link]]
      title= "Toyota Safety Sense Lane Departure Alert (LDA) With Steering Assist*" description= "Alerts driver when vehicle is out of lane.
-Steering assist also provides additional steering pressure to correct any lane deviation."
-<br>*Driver remains solely responsible for safe driving at all times."
+Steering assist also provides additional steering pressure to correct any lane deviation.<br>*Driver remains solely responsible for safe driving at all times." img= "harrier-17"
-     img= "harrier-17"
    [[safety.link]]
-     title= "Toyota Safety Sense Dynamic Radar Cruise Control (DRCC) for All Speeds*" description= "Maintains a safe distance from the preceding vehicle, braking automatically when the vehicle ahead stops."
-<br>*Driver remains solely responsible for safe driving at all times."
+     title= "Toyota Safety Sense Dynamic Radar Cruise Control (DRCC) for All Speeds*" description= "Maintains a safe distance from the preceding vehicle, braking automatically when the vehicle ahead stops.<br>*Driver remains solely responsible for safe driving at all times." img= "harrier-18"
-     img= "harrier-18"
    [[safety.link]]
-     title= "Toyota Safety Sense Lane Tracing Assist (LTA)*" description= "Keeps the vehicle centred either by detecting the lane or the preceding vehicle.
-<br>*Driver remains solely responsible for safe driving at all times."
+     title= "Toyota Safety Sense Lane Tracing Assist (LTA)*" description= "Keeps the vehicle centred either by detecting the lane or the preceding vehicle.<br>*Driver remains solely responsible for safe driving at all times." img= "harrier-19"
-     img= "harrier-19"
    [[safety.link]]
-     title= "Toyota Safety Sense Adaptive High Beam System (AHS)*" description= "Uses multiple independently controlled LEDs arranged in a single row, giving a wider range of illumination than earlier systems without dazzling the drivers of preceding and oncoming vehicles."
-<br>*Driver remains solely responsible for safe driving at all times.
+     title= "Toyota Safety Sense Adaptive High Beam System (AHS)*" description= "Uses multiple independently controlled LEDs arranged in a single row, giving a wider range of illumination than earlier systems without dazzling the drivers of preceding and oncoming vehicles.<br>*Driver remains solely responsible for safe driving at all times." img= "harrier-20"
-     img= "harrier-20"
    [[safety.link]]
      title= "Tyre Pressure Monitoring System (TPMS)"